Don4Sho/BuildingInPublic/README.md

 There is so much more to this idea, I'd like to realize based on this tool in the future, but for now, I'd like to focus on "real-time slide switching based on the context" / "on the words that are thought out loud"

+Let's make this happening community!
+I'm counting on you!